hippietilley/clickclack/keyboard101.md

     - The least durable and cheapest way to make legends.
 This is really common on cheap commerical boards and keycaps.

 ### Printed Circuit Board
 Most keyboards have a printed circuit board, or PCB, that the switches are soldered to.
 This provides the circuitry to connect the switches to the microcontroller.
-It is possible to build a keyboard without one though that means, you'll be soldering wires together.
+It is possible to build a keyboard without one though that means you'll be soldering wires together.

 ### Plate
 This is the part that supports your switches.
 It's not strictly necessary, but helps make your board feel sturdier.